JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 }
 ```

-Synchronize the Gradle files by clicking **Sync Now** in the notification.
+Synchronize the Gradle files by clicking the **Sync Gradle Changes** button.

 ## Create API requests